 can enjoy in almost unlimited quantities (we’ve noted the one exception), so we’ve included delicious ways for you to enjoy them.
 Add these superfoods to your daily diet and you are sure to feel your best, protect yourself from disease, and speed your progress to your weight loss goal.
 Nutrisystem weight loss program

 The highest scoring food in the study, watercress has 312% of the daily recommended value of vitamin K, which is critical to bone strength and healthy brain functioning.
 Try this: Add peppery zip to turkey sandwiches by substituting watercress leaves for lettuce.

 You get just 20 calories in a cup of Chinese cabbage.
 Try this: Chinese cabbage leaves are firm enough to use as a wrap for tuna salad, rice and beans, or ground turkey.

-Leafy chard is rich in a compound known as “syringic acid,” which is believed to help regulate blood sugar and appetite.
-Try this: Chard leaves are tender, but hold up well to sauteing or braising.
+Leafy chard, an amazing green superfood, is rich in a compound known as “syringic acid,” which is believed to help regulate blood sugar and appetite.
+Try this: Chard leaves are tender, but hold up well to sautéing or braising.